California Environmental Quality Act (CEQA)

 California: Vacaville Files CEQA Exemption For Battery Energy Storage Systems Ordinance

-The City of Vacaville has implemented a new ordinance establishing citywide standards and permitting procedures for Battery Energy Storage Systems (BESS) as of March 2026.
-This move standardizes local siting and fire-safety requirements, signaling increased municipal scrutiny and the need for project-specific compliance with evolving safety and design codes.
+The City of Vacaville has adopted a new ordinance establishing citywide standards and permitting procedures for Battery Energy Storage Systems.
+This development standardizes local siting and fire-safety requirements, requiring operators to ensure project-specific compliance with evolving municipal safety and design codes.

 ceqanet.lci.ca.govUnited StatesUnited States